-From the late 1800s to just before 1950, lead-arsenate pesticides were used in orchards, primarily apple and pear.
-These pesticides left lasting arsenic and lead contamination in soil.
-Some former orchards have been turned into neighborhoods, schools, and parks.
+From the late 1800s to just before 1950, lead-arsenate pesticides were used in apple and pear orchards to control coddling moth infestations.
+These pesticides left arsenic and lead in the soil.
+Some former orchards have recently been turned into neighborhoods, schools, and parks.

 We want to make sure historical orchard land used for new housing is cleaned up before people live there.
 And for people who already live on old orchards, we offer free soil sampling for your yard and tips for reducing the risk to you or your family.

 Ecology can come and sample the soil in your yard.
 Just email FormerOrchards@ecology.wa.gov to schedule an appointment.